-- The school allows staff to bring in personal mobile phones and devices for their own use.
-Under no circumstances does the school allow a member of staff to contact a pupil using their personal device. - Pupils are allowed to bring personal mobile devices/phones to school but must not use them for personal purposes within lesson time.
-At all times the device must be switched onto silent - Staff who wish to set up and use a school e-mail account on their personal mobile device will need to have some form of device locking e.g. password or pin.
+- The school allows staff to bring in personal mobile phones and devices for their own use. - Under no circumstances does the school allow a member of staff to contact a pupil using their personal device.
+Members of staff should not use their personal mobile devices to contact parents unless the hide user id facility is enabled.
+Staff should not contact pupils on the pupil's mobile phones (except in an emergency on a trip / visit; or for Post 16 students) - Covid Amendment: during lockdown where staff are working remotely they should use a school mobile or where possible the school's 3CX app which shows the school number as caller id. if neither of these options is available, staff may use their personal mobile so long as the hide user id facility is enabled. - Staff who wish to set up and use a school e-mail account on their personal mobile device will need to have some form of device locking e.g. password or pin.
 If the device gets lost or stolen, the Network Manager needs to be informed as soon as possible so that the device can be remotely wiped of data.